ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 #### (ii) Irreproducible Estimates {.page_break_before}

 We observed two populations with detectable temporal signal associated with significant node-dating conflicts.
 These populations include the *Pestoides* (0.PE) and *Antiqua* (0.ANT) biovars which are both paraphyletic.
 Conflicts were identified by comparing their estimated time to the most recent common ancestor (tMRCA) to that of their descendant populations.
 For example, the First Pandemic (0.ANT4) is a descendant clade of the larger *Antiqua* (0.ANT) population based on the maximum-likelihood phylogeny (Figure @fig:divtree_first_pandemic).
 We would expect the tMRCA of the ancestral 0.ANT to pre-date the First Pandemic, for which ancient DNA calibrations are available.
 However, the tMRCA of 0.ANT is far too young (95% HPD: 1357 - 1797 CE), and incorrectly post-dates the tMRCA of 0.ANT4 (95% HPD: 39 - 234 CE) by more than a millennium.
-Similarly, our estimate of the _Pestoides_ (0.PE) tMRCA (95% HPD: 1573-1876 CE) is overly young without the calibrating ancient sample...

-(2<sup> millenium BCE) [@spyrou2018Analysis3800yearoldYersinia]

-The overly young dates for _Antiqua_ (0.ANT) were also observed in a recent study [@pisarenko2021YersiniaPestisStrains] where no ancient genomes were used (Table @tbl)

 This outcome is somewhat paradoxical, as these populations have robust temporal signal and yet a critical examination of their divergence dates reveals they are unreliable.

-comparison_dates

 This conflicting pattern has been previously described and attributed to sampling bias [@duchene2019InferringInfectiousDisease; @kalkauskas2021SamplingBiasModel].
 Specifically, the driving factor in _Y. pestis_ appears to be insufficient sampling of basal branches and the presence of extensive rate variation.
-The two affected populations, *Antiqua* (0.ANT) and *Pestoides* (0.PE), have a low density of nodes at their roots in the maximum-likelihood phylogeny (SI Figure @fig:branch_lengths).
+The two affected populations, _Antiqua_ (0.ANT) and _Pestoides_ (0.PE), have a low density of nodes at their roots in the maximum-likelihood phylogeny (SI Figure @fig:branch_lengths).
 This pattern is also observed in another _Antiqua_ population (1.ANT) which has a small sample size (N=4) and has previously been linked to rate acceleration events [@cui2013HistoricalVariationsMutation].
 The dates associated with these three populations (0.PE, 0.ANT, 1.ANT) should be considered non-informative.

 These node-dating issues reveal a significant limitation in our approach of estimating population-specific clock models.
 Defining _Y. pestis_ population by time period can have deleterious effects, as ancient plague genomes serve as crucial calibration points for rate changes that are otherwise unsampled in extant populations.
 In populations with poorly sampled basal branches (0.PE, 0.ANT, 1.ANT) we expect an optimization approach to be more ideal, in which a few closely related populations are merged or select ancient DNA calibrations are introduced [@spyrou2018Analysis3800yearoldYersinia].
 Otherwise, divergence dates in these populations tend to be overly young, sometimes by more than a 1000 years [@pisarenko2021YersiniaPestisStrains], and are rarely reproducible between studies (Table @tbl:comparison_dates).